CFAES Give Today

 2. Use water from a safe water supply for drinking and washing fresh produce.

-3. Remove outer wilted and damaged areas before washing.
+3. Remove outer wilted leaves and any damaged areas before washing produce.

 4. Only wash and prepare the amount you will use in one meal.

-5. Refrigerate remaining vegetables without washing, or dry with a paper towel or in a salad spinner.
+5. Refrigerate remaining vegetables without washing.
+For those you have already washed, dry with a paper towel or in a salad spinner before refrigerating.

-3. Knives, cutting boards, and food preparation surfaces should be washed with hot water and soap after contact with raw foods.
+3. Thoroughly wash knives, cutting boards, and food-preparation surfaces with hot water and soap after contact with raw foods.

 1. Clean sinks and counters with paper towels or clean cloths and hot soapy water before and after cooking food.